Menu

 Our vendor, 3 Play Media, captions videos in many languages.
 According to 3 Play Media's FAQ page, they provide captioning and transcription in 25 source languages, including English, Spanish, French, German, Arabic, Chinese, Korean, Japanese, Portuguese, Dutch, Italian, Russian, Turkish, Persian, Hindi, Hebrew, Thai, Indonesian, Czech, Bosnian, Croatian, Latvian, Polish, Romanian, Slovenian, and Swedish.
 Videos are captioned in the first language of the video.

 Please inquire through the Mt.
-SAC Captioning form if a video includes multiple languages.
+SAC Captioning form if a video includes multiple languages that you would like to appear as words in the captions.

 • 3How do I find a video that may already be captioned?